 Display

 The first half of the Patrouille Suisse’s display consists of six-ship formation aerobatics.
 The two solo pilots then break off, and the remainder of the display alternates between four-ship and two-ship formation aerobatics.
-While not as sophisticated as many other aerobatic team routines, the team are notable for the precision with which they execute their display.
-The aircraft then rejoin for five and six-ship flybys, after which the finale is a dramatic bomb burst, with all six aircraft firing flares.
+The aircraft then rejoin for five and six-ship flybys, after which the finale is a dramatic bomb burst.